unrealwork/atsd-use-cases/tutorials/calculated-values/README.md

 value = var v = value('cpi'); var p = value('prev_cpi'); if(p != null && v != null) return v - p;
 ```

-* This setting uses a second underlying series which is not enabled, to select values of the Consumer Price Index from one year ago using a [`time-offset`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) setting,and comparing the data to the current year values.
+* This setting uses a second underlying series to select values of the Consumer Price Index from one year ago using a [`time-offset`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) setting and comparing the data to the current year values.

 Return to the [Index](#index)